-A couple of years ago I traveled to my mothers native country, Colombia.
-It was my first visit to the country and it was my grandmother’s return visit to her land in over 15 years.
-My entire visit was full of excitement, wonder and discovery.
+A couple of years ago Natalia traveled to her family’s homeland, Colombia.
+It was their first trip home in over 15 years and their entire visit was full of excitement, wonder and discovery.
 The glaring juxtaposition of Miami’s hustling, flat tropical environment to Colombia’s untouched stretches of green farm land and jagged mountains was truly astonishing.

-While exploring a tiny neighborhood food store next to the city’s largest building, it’s church, I found a couple of small cardboard boxes jammed in the corner of a bottom shelf.
-The boxes had no windows to peek through but they said on the front; “Panela en Cubos” and “Cafe en Cubos.”
-In spite of my limited skills in spanish I understood one word “cafe”.
+While exploring a tiny neighborhood food store next to the city’s largest building, it’s church, Natalia found a couple of small cardboard boxes jammed on the bottom shelf.
+The boxes had no windows to peek through but said: “Panela en Cubos” and “Cafe en Cubos.”

 “Coffee in Cubes- Instant Colombian Coffee sweetened with Panela brown sugar”

-It wasn’t until I came back home to my hectic university life that using them really got me thinking.
-My daily latte was a ritual that I cherished.
-What I didn’t like was the crazy line that formed anytime near class switches and my subsequent tardiness.
-It was an exam in class that day that made me doubt the long line and bring my cubes along to school.
-I slipped into the philosophy department’s office and filled a cup of hot water from the water dispenser, dropped two cubes in and stirred it together.
-It was then that I noticed that I LOVED these cubes.
+It wasn’t until she came back home to her hectic university life that using the cubes really got her thinking.
+Her daily latte was a ritual that she cherished.
+What she didn’t like was the crazy line that formed anytime class switched and the subsequent tardiness.
+It was an exam in class that made her doubt the long line and bring her cubes along to school.
+She slipped into the philosophy department and filled a cup with hot water from the water dispenser, dropped two cubes in and stirred.

-The ability to market a healthier, easier alternative to enjoying a drink I love so much drove me towards creating Jiva.
-I quickly researched possible food providers and researched their backgrounds in quality and standards; both in their use of quality ingredients and the use of the highest grade free trade coffee beans available.
-It wasn’t too long before I was able to form a great friendship with a Family that has four generations of coffee cred in Ocamonte, Santander.
+The ability to market a healthier, easier alternative to enjoying coffee drove her towards creating Jiva.
+She quickly researched food providers and researched their backgrounds; both in their use of quality ingredients and the use of the highest grade free trade coffee beans available.
+Before long Jiva was able to form great friendships with families across Colombia that cultivate sugar cane and high quality Colombian coffee.

 Natalia Rodriguez & Allen Gomberg